AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/in-call_quality_android.md

 # In-call Statistics

-Agora RTC SDK provides callbacks to feedback the quality of calls and live streamings in real-time, such as network quality, audio quality, video quality, and real-time interaction statistics of users in the channel.
+The Agora RTC SDK provides callbacks to feedback quality of calls and live streamings in real-time, such as network quality, audio quality, video quality, and real-time interaction statistics of users in the channel.
 This page describes how to understand the information returned by the callbacks and how to use these callbacks.

 ## Understand the tech

-After a user successfully joins the channel, the SDK sends the monitored real-time interaction quality data back to you from a series of callbacks with a two-second callback period.
+After a user successfully joins the channel, the SDK sends the monitored real-time interaction quality statistics back to you from a series of callbacks with a two-second callback period.
 When the user's audio or video state changes, the SDK triggers a callback to report the latest audio or video state and the reason for the state change.
-You can learn about users' interaction experience from the data callbacks and state callbacks, and conduct corresponding troubleshooting and experience optimization.
+You can learn about users' interaction experience from the statistic callbacks and state callbacks, and conduct corresponding troubleshooting and experience optimization.

 ### Network quality report

-The `onNetworkQuality` callback reports the uplink and downlink last-mile network quality of each user/host in the current call, see [quality rating table](#rate) for details.
+The `onNetworkQuality` callback reports the uplink and downlink last-mile network quality of each user in the `COMMUNICATION` profile or each host in the `LIVE_BROADCASTING` profile in the current call, see [quality rating table](#rate) for details.
 The last mile refers to the network from your device to the Agora edge server.
 The uplink last mile quality rating is based on the actual transmission bitrate, the uplink network packet loss rate, the average round-trip delay, and the uplink network jitter; while the downlink last mile quality rating is based on the downlink network packet loss rate, the average round-trip delay, and the downlink network jitter.

 > - In the <code>COMMUNICATION</code> profile, you receive network quality reports of all the users (including yours) in the channel once every two seconds.
 > - In the <code>LIVE_BROADCASTING</code> profile, if you are the host, you receive network quality reports of all hosts (including yours) in the channel once every two seconds; if you are the audience, you receive the report of all hosts and yourself once every two seconds.